 After you die, and before your funeral, you may want to give family and friends the option to visit your body to pay their last respects.

 We consider the rationale for it and one or two things about this tradition that you probably weren’t aware of.
-Read this guide to weigh up the pros and cons deciding if it’s right for you and for your loved ones.
+Read this guide to weigh up the pros and cons and then decide if it’s right for you and for your loved ones.

 Who is this guide for?